mnot/I-D/rfc5785bis/draft.md

 # Introduction

-Some applications on the Web require the discovery of policy or other information about an origin
+Some applications on the Web require the discovery of information about an origin {{!RFC6454}}
-{{!RFC6454}} (sometimes called "site-wide metadata") before making a request.
-For example, the Robots Exclusion Protocol (<http://www.robotstxt.org/>) specifies a way for automated processes to obtain permission to access resources; likewise, the Platform for Privacy Preferences
-{{?W3C.REC-P3P-20020416}} tells user-agents how to discover privacy policy before interacting with an origin server.
+(sometimes called "site-wide metadata") before making a request.
+For example, the Robots Exclusion Protocol (<http://www.robotstxt.org/>) specifies a way for automated processes to obtain permission to access resources; likewise, the Platform for Privacy Preferences {{?W3C.REC-P3P-20020416}} tells user-agents how to discover privacy policy before interacting with an origin server.

 While there are several ways to access per-resource metadata (e.g., HTTP headers, WebDAV's PROPFIND
 {{?RFC4918}}), the perceived overhead (either in terms of client-perceived latency and/or deployment difficulties) associated with them often precludes their use in these scenarios.

-When this happens, one solution is designating a "well-known location" for data or services related to the origin, so that it can be easily located.
-However, this approach has the drawback of risking collisions, both with other such designated "well-known locations" and with pre-existing resources.
+When this happens, one solution is designating a "well-known location" for data or services related to the origin overall, so that it can be easily located.
+However, this approach has the drawback of risking collisions, both with other such designated "well-known locations" and with resources that the origin has created (or wishes to create).

 To address this, this memo defines a path prefix in HTTP(S) URIs for these "well-known locations", "/.well-known/".
 Future specifications that need to define a resource for such metadata can